-- 4. The purpose of the Council's Anti-Fraud & Corruption Policy is to: - highlight relevant legislation - set out the Council's approach to countering fraud and corruption - detail roles and responsibilities of officers and councillors and - provide further detailed guidance for officers and managers - 5.
-Several changes have been made to the policy as part of the annual evolution as summarised below: - Manager guidance has been added regarding contacting the Police where a theft or burglary has occurred, and also to notify the Insurance Team. - Statement included that Financial Regulations gives the Chief Internal Auditor the right to refer cases directly to the Police where a clear criminal offence has occurred. - Anti-Money Laundering Requirements (Appendix C) has updated legislation & link and now includes need to investigate the circumstances where a refund is requested. - Anti-Money Laundering Requirements (Appendix C) has been expanded with further possible indicators of money laundering to look out for and report any concerns.
+- 5. The purpose of the Council's Anti-Fraud & Corruption Policy is to: - highlight relevant legislation, - set out the Council's approach to countering fraud and corruption, - detail roles and responsibilities of officers and councillors, and to - provide further detailed guidance for officers and managers, - 6.
+Some changes have been made to the policy as part of the annual evolution as summarised below: - Other Relevant Legislation added links to Proceeds of Crime Act 2002, Regulation of Investigatory Powers Act 2000 and Investigatory Powers Act 2016 - Appendix A Further Guidance for Officers & Managers added guidance on examining identity documents.